fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 2. After installation, open the Visual Studio application and select the "Open a project solution" option.

-3. Navigate to "examples" and open the `demo.sln` file.
+3. Navigate to "examples" directory and open the `demo.sln` file.

 4. Run the `demo` by clicking the "Run" button in the toolbar.